What is cavus foot?

 Cavus foot is a condition in which the foot has an arch that is much higher than normal.
 As a result of this high arch, a large amount of weight is placed on the ball and heel of the foot when children walk or stand.
 Their feet become sore at the top and middle and they have trouble finding shoes that fit properly.
 In addition, the high arches cause children’s ankles to roll outward slightly.
 This instability can lead to frequent ankle sprains.

 What causes cavus foot?

 The most frequent cause of cavus foot in children is a nerve or muscle disease.
-The condition usually is not present at birth but rather develops slowly during the first 10 years of life.
-Among cavus foot’s most common causes are:
+The condition usually is not present at birth but rather develops slowly during the first ten years of life.
+The most common causes of cavus foot are:

 - Charcot-Marie-Tooth disease (CMT)

 - Muscular dystrophy

 - Injuries to the nerves in legs or spinal cord

 Cavus foot also may be an inherited structural abnormality.